uzh-rpg/agile_flight/README.md

 **Writing your algorithm:**

-To facilitate coding of your algorithms, we provided a simple code structure for you, just edit the following file: `envtest/ros/user_code.py`.
+To facilitate coding of your algorithms, we provided a simple code structure for you, just edit the following file: [envtest/ros/user_code.py](https://github.com/uzh-rpg/agile_flight/blob/main/envtest/ros/user_code.py).
-This file contains two functions, `compute_command_vision_based` and `compute_command_state_based`.
+This file contains two functions, [compute_command_vision_based](https://github.com/uzh-rpg/agile_flight/blob/main/envtest/ros/user_code.py#L8) and [compute_command_state_based](https://github.com/uzh-rpg/agile_flight/blob/main/envtest/ros/user_code.py#L44).
 Depending on the part of the competition you are interested in, adapt the corresponding function.
 To immediately see something moving, both functions at the moment publish a command to fly straight forward, of course without avoiding any obstacles.
 Note that we provide three different control modes for you, ordered with increasing level of abstraction: commanding individual single-rotor thrusts (SRT), specifying mas-normalized collective thrust and bodyrates (CTBR), and outputting linear velocity commands and yawrate (LINVEL).
 The choice of control modality is up to you.

 **Testing your approach in the simulator:**